Hello! I'm Ekwy Chukwuji-Nnene and I am obsessed with how to make all hair types thrive and shine and grow.

-Soon, my husband started using our hair stuff for his beard.
-Friends, family and strangers commented on our hair growth and asked for my products.
+Friends, family and strangers commented on our hair growth and asked what I was using.
 I always obliged sending email lists of what I used, where I bought and how I mixed it.
 Most people didn’t want that though.
 They wanted me to mix and sell to them!
 Hahahaha!

 Here's some feedback from friends -

 'I just used the leave in conditioner.
 As usual before I washed, my ends were tangled.
 They are half tangled even after conditioning.
 Then I have to use my fingers to finish untangling.
 But... a mighty big but....I used your leave in conditioner following your instructions and OMG ... no knots at the ends.
 I didn't even have to use my fingers to untangle, it just mysteriously softened and untangled.' - Chioma O